Grabstertv/Community-Design-Kit/README.md

 **Community Design Kit** is a community-driven resource repository containing high-resolution design assets.
-Each asset follows a basic naming convention and is organized for easy use by designers.
+Each asset follows a basic naming convention and is organized for easy use by artists.

 # How to Use
 You have two options: